carpentries/governance/minutes/2020/EC-minutes-2020-10-22.md

 ### 20/50 Bylaws revision, second and final set of amendments
 Motion for the second and final set of amendments.
-The bylaws revision team proposes to close some of the other issues without any amendments, and leave two smaller ones for the next EC.
+The bylaws revision team proposes to close some of the other issues without any amendments, and leave two smaller ones for the next Executive Council.

 ### 20/51 Rubric for decision making transparency
 - As we are a consensus based organisation it sometimes can be hard to